survivejs/webpack-book/manuscript/optimizing_build/07_performance.md

 ## Low Level Optimizations

-There are a series of lower level optimizations that can become useful.
+Certain lower level optimizations that can become useful.
 The key is to allow webpack to perform less work.
 We've already implemented some of these, but it's a good idea to enumerate them:

 * Consider using faster source map variants during development or skip them.
 Particularly skipping is possible if you don't process the code in any way.
 * Use [babel-preset-env](https://www.npmjs.com/package/babel-preset-env) during development instead of source maps to transpile less features for modern browsers and make code more readable and easier to debug.